neolefty/taxonpages-dev/README.md

 Is for exploration of TaxonPages for the
-[Purdue Entomological Research Collection (PERC)](https://ag.purdue.edu/department/entm/perc/) and hosting via GitHub Pages.
+[Purdue Entomological Research Collection (PERC)](https://ag.purdue.edu/department/entm/perc/) and hosting via GitHub Pages, configured following [these instructions](https://github.com/SpeciesFileGroup/taxonpages).

 ---